Highpoint2000/webserver-scanner/README.md

   You can switch the plugin's scan mode using a switch (true/false) in the header of scanner_server.js
 - In the header of scanner_server.js, an automatic background scan can be activated when no user is connected, or an automatic start when the web server starts
 - Auto scanner preferences can be configured in the scanner_server.js header
-- All changes to the scanner_server.js script are only activated by restarting the web server !!!
+- After activating/deactivating the plugin or making changes to the scanner server.js script, the server must be restarted!!!

 ## Known bugs:
--
+- When you start the auto scanner in PE5PVB mode, the frequency freezes for a few seconds

 ## History: